 Helping a friend who's having a tough time

-When you see a friend having a tough time, it’s a good idea to reach out and offer support.
+If you think your friend is having a tough time, it’s a good idea to reach out and offer support.
 You might have noticed they don’t seem like themselves, or they’re not acting the way they normally do.
-Finding the words to start a conversation isn’t easy, especially when you don’t know what kind of help you can offer.
-It can make a big difference to someone experiencing difficulties.
+Finding the words to start a conversation isn’t always easy, especially when you don’t know what kind of help you can offer.
+But it can make a big difference to the person experiencing difficulties.

 What if my friend doesn't want any help?

-You may need to be patient with your friend and try to not judge them or get frustrated if you can’t get through to them at first.
-Remind them that you are there if they need you.
-Give them time.
+You may need to be patient with your friend.
+Don’t judge them or get frustrated if they don’t take you up on your offer of support.
+Remind them that you are there if they need you and give them time.

 Sometimes you might need to involve someone else – this may be a trusted adult.
 If you do decide to tell someone, try to let your friend know that you’re planning on doing this first and encourage them to get involved in the discussion.

-Letting someone else know can be a difficult decision to make, especially if they don’t want help.
-You might be worried they may lose trust in you.
+Letting someone else know can be a difficult decision to make, you might be worried your friend might lose trust in you.
 There’s a chance your friend might feel like this at first but remind them it’s only because you care.
 In the long run, they will usually understand why you got someone else involved.